NishitRai/Toronto_Auto_Theft_Analysis/README.md

 # About This Project
 This repository contains the code, data, and documentation for a capstone project focused on analyzing public safety and geographic patterns in Toronto.
-The project leverages spatial data — including police division boundaries and neighborhood definitions — to explore trends, visualize incidents, and support data-driven decision-making.
+The project leverages spatial data(including police division boundaries and neighborhood definitions) to explore trends, visualize incidents, and support data-driven decision-making.

 🎯 Objectives
 - Integrate and visualize GeoJSON boundary data for Toronto neighborhoods and police divisions